Hormuz risk may push India toward Russian oil again - BusinessToday

 Data from Kpler shows Russian imports easing to just over 1 million barrels per day in February, down from 1.2 million barrels per day in December.
 Meanwhile, Saudi shipments surged nearly 30% month-on-month to cross 1 million barrels per day, the highest in almost six years.

-Government sources maintain that India currently holds roughly 25 days of crude reserves, along with similar levels of refined products in transit, providing a near-term buffer.
+Government sources maintain that India currently holds roughly 25 days of crude reserves and 25 days of Petroleum products.
+As per the government, 50 days of stock is a reasonably comfortable situation.

 Yet if Hormuz disruptions persist and freight or insurance costs spike in Gulf waters, refiners may prioritise route security and supply availability.
 In such a scenario, Russian crude independent of the chokepoint could once again become a pragmatic option in safeguarding India’s energy security.